-The same logic happens to credit and interests on balance due.
+The same logic happens to credit and interests on the balance due.
 Debt gets out control because interests is built on the borrowed amount plus the previous interests.
-Basically the debtor is paying interest on interest.
+Basically, the debtor is paying interest on interest.
 And that is where the real money is made by the lender.

-Einstein once said that compounded interest is one of the most powerful force of the Universe.
+Compounded interest is one of the most powerful forces of the Universe.

-Exponential growth is tricky because our brain is wired for linear consideration and is blind to other form of progression.
+Exponential growth is tricky because our brain is wired for linear consideration and is blind to other forms of progression.

 Now, would you like to be paid a penny on day one, doubling every day for a month? (making 64 cents on your first week…) Or rather sign up for a solid 100K for the same month?
 You guessed it, the penny-a-day approach yields a cute 5 million dollars at the end of the month.
 (10 millions on a 31 day month)

 Again as the chart shows, the Exponential Growth looks like a lot less for a long time